This post may contain affiliate links. Please read our disclosure policy.

 a slice of pecan pumpkin pie

 What pies are always served at Thanksgiving?
 Pumpkin, of course.
 And if you’re in my family, you’ll always see a Pecan Pie as well.
 What’s that?
-Apple you say?
+Caramel apple pie you say?
 Well, sure, but let’s not get crazy here.
 I think that it is perfectly acceptable to combine two of Thanksgiving’s greatest desserts: the pumpkin and pecan pie.
 The pecan pie layer elevates the pumpkin pie layer, and the pumpkin layer tames the richness of the pecan layer.
 If you want my honest opinion, I think this hybrid pie is so much better than either of the originals.
 Kind of like how a Golden Doodle is way better than a regular old Poodle (sorry poodle owners, but you know I’m right).

 pre-baked pecan pie